AI-101

 What You'll Learn

-Orientation to the Agent Factory learning path — how the crash courses fit together and the foundational mechanics every later chapter assumes you already have.
+Orientation to the Agent Factory learning path — how the crash courses fit together and the foundational mechanics every later module assumes.

 Module 3AI Prompting in 2026

-13 concepts for using Claude, ChatGPT, and Gemini effectively: context windows, reasoning modes, deep research, multimodal, and AI desktop apps — the mechanics every chapter assumes you already know.
+13 concepts for using Claude, ChatGPT, and Gemini effectively: context windows, reasoning modes, deep research, multimodal, and AI desktop apps.

-Six hands-on scenarios using your coding agent to set up a Personal AI Employee: install OpenClaw, connect your phone, delegate real work, customize identity, extend with skills and tools, and schedule autonomous tasks.
+Hands-on — use your coding agent to set up a Personal AI Employee: install OpenClaw, connect your phone, delegate real work, customize its identity, extend it with skills and tools, and schedule autonomous tasks.

 Course Outcomes